 - Providing all senior citizens of Florida with an affordable and quality multi-sport festival they can call their own

 Every year, the Florida Sports Foundation sanctions Florida Senior Games Series Qualifiers in Florida, which lead to the Florida Senior Games in December.
-Every Olympic year, the Florida Senior Games serves as a qualifier for the National Senior Games held every non-Olympic year.
+The 2018 Florida Senior Games serves as a qualifier for the 2019 National Senior Games, to be held in June, 2019, in Albuquerque, New Mexico.